OlivierBinette/GroupTreeShap/README.md

 ## Installation

 Install from PyPI:
 ```sh
 pip install grouptreeshap
 ```
 This package includes a C++ extension built with [pybind11](https://pybind11.readthedocs.io/en/stable/).
-When installing from source, a working C++ compiler is required.
+See

 ## Usage